brokkr/poca/docs/Settings.rst

 ``id3v2version`` accepts ``3`` or ``4`` as settings, representing id3v2.3
 and id3v2.4 respectively.
-Historically, Windows and some hardware players have preferred v2.3 as they cannot read the UTF-8 characters used in v2.4.
+Historically, Windows and some hardware players have preferred v2.3 as they cannot read the UTF-8 encoded characters used in v2.4.
 Default is ``4``.

 id3removev1
 ^^^^^^^^^^^